 Chocolate SnowcapsChocolate snowcaps are another old classic cookie that is popular around Christmas.
 Little balls of chocolate dough are rolled in powdered sugar and placed on a baking sheet.
 As they bake, they spread out and develop cracks, that reveal the chocolate cookie underneath, leaving behind a cracked powdered sugar coating.
-Cool looking and delicious.
+Cool looking and delicious tasting.

 Recipe: Chocolate Snowcaps©From the Kitchen of Deep South Dish

-- 1/2 cup all purpose flour
+- 1/2 cup of all purpose flour

-- 1/4 cup Hershey's cocoa
+- 1/4 cup of cocoa (like Hershey's)

-1 teaspoon baking powder
+- 1 teaspoon of baking powder

-- 1/8 teaspoon salt
+- 1/8 teaspoon of salt

 - 1 large egg

 - 4 ounces of semisweet chocolate chips, melted and cooled

-1 tablespoon milk
+- 1 tablespoon of milk

-3/4 cup to 1 cup of powdered sugar
+- About 1 cup of powdered sugar

 Requires Adobe Reader - download it free!

-Check These Out Too!
+Check These Recipes Out Too!

 Chocolate Toffee Bark